 Well, you won’t gain any new skills unless you are trying out something new and how do expect to do that unless you are learning something new.

-Doing the same thing over and over again will only perfect a skill, and in even some instances you are good enough and cannot practice anymore because you not getting any better or worse since you would have the maximum level of expertise and you are perfect at it
+Doing the same thing over and over again will only perfect a skill, and even in some instances you are good enough and cannot practice anymore because you are not getting any better or worse since you would have the maximum level of expertise and you are perfect at it

 So to attain new skills you will definitely need to learn something new